Bornholm

 Where is Bornholm and how do you get there?

-The island of Bornholm can only be reached by ferry from Germany, Sweden or Denmark.
-The ferries to Bornholm depart from the ferry port Sassnitz (Germany), ferry port Ystad (Sweden) and ferry port Køge (Denmark).
+The island can only be reached by ferry from Germany, Sweden or Denmark.
+From the ferry port of Sassnitz (Germany), ferry port of Ystad (Sweden) and ferry port of Køge (Denmark), ferries depart for Rönne, the island’s capital.
 It should be noted that high-speed ferries are available on some routes, but the timetables may differ depending on the time of year.
 The main provider for crossings to Bornholm is here https://www.bornholmslinjen.de .
 The timetable can be viewed on the Bornholmslinjen website.

-From the Sassnitz ferry port, ferries now travel to Bornholm all year round.
-Tickets for the crossing to Bornholm can be booked online around the clock, for example with the new Hammershus ferry.
+From the ferry port of Sassnitz, the ferries now run all year round.r over to Bornholm.
+Tickets for the Crossing to Rönne can be booked online around the clock, for example, with the new ferry Hammershus.

-On the Sassnitz Bornholm ferry, passengers can take their caravans, mobile homes, cars and other cargo with them without any problems, but this must be specified when booking.
+On the ferry Sassnitz Roenne passengers can easily take a caravan, camper or car and other cargo, but must be specified when booking.
 Bringing bicycles and motorbikes to Bornholm is also very popular.

-The shipping company Bornholmslinjen (Bolslinjen) brings you all year round with daily departures from Sassnitz on the island of Rügen to Rönne, the main town on Bornholm.
-The ferry crossing to Bornholm takes about 3.5 hours on the relatively short route and is quite pleasant to spend.
+The Bornholmslinjen (Bolslinjen) shipping company will take you from Sassnitz on the island of Rügen to Rönne, the main town, with daily departures all year round.
+The ferry crossing takes about 3.5 hours for the fairly short route and is quite pleasant to spend.
 There are plenty of comfortable seating and lounging areas on the ferry, as well as restaurants and shops.
 There is a playroom for children.

-If you do not want to travel from Sassnitz (Rügen) to Bornholm, you can also travel over the mainland in the direction of Copenhagen or Ystad (Sweden) and from there take fast ferries to Bornholm.
+Those who do not want to travel from Sassnitz (Rügen) can also travel via the mainland in the direction of Copenhagen or Ystad (Sweden) and from there take fast ferries to Bornholm.

 Ferry Sassnitz Bornholm timetable